Compressive Fourier collocation methods for high-dimensional diffusion equations with periodic boundary conditions: Conclusions and open problems

 \section{Conclusions and open problems}

 We have proposed a new method for the numerical solution of high-dimensional diffusion equations with periodic boundary conditions called compressive Fourier collocation.
-In Theorem~\ref{thm:recovery_CFC}, we have shown that the proposed method is able to approximate sparse or compressible solutions to the high-dimensional periodic diffusion equation in an accurate and stable way by using a number of collocation points that depends logarithmically on $d$ and that is therefore only mildly affected by the course of dimensionality.
+In Theorem~\ref{thm:recovery_CFC}, we have shown that the proposed method is able to approximate sparse or compressible solutions to the high-dimensional periodic diffusion equation in an accurate and stable way by using a number of collocation points that depends logarithmically on $d$ and that is therefore only mildly affected by the curse of dimensionality.
 Our numerical experiments in \S\ref{s:numerics} confirm the accuracy and stability of the method up to dimension $d=20$.

 We consider our results very promising and hope they will attract the attention of the scientific machine learning community.
 However, there are many open problems and potential avenues for future research that remain to be investigated.
 First, although the compressive Fourier collocation method is able to lessen the curse of dimensionality with respect to the number of collocation points, the number of flops needed in general to recover the solution via OMP or QCBP scales at least linearly in $N=|\Lambda|$, and it is therefore still affected by the curse of dimensionality with respect to the computational complexity.
 A promising way to address this issue is the combination of the compressive Fourier collocation approach with sublinear sparse recovery techniques, such as those recently proposed in \cite{choi2021sparse,choi2021sparse2}.
-Another important open issue, currently under investigation, is the extension of the method to the case of nonperiodic boundary conditions.
-This could be addressed by considering spectral bases based on, e.g., boundary-adapted orthogonal polynomials.
-However, it is not clear if a rigorous theoretical analysis would be accessible in that case.
-The ability to deal with nonperiodic boundary conditions would be a key step towards applying compressive spectral collocation to more realistic high-dimensional PDE models.
+A significant step forward in this direction has been very recently made by \cite{gross2023sparse}, where the authors propose a new class of a sublinear-time spectral methods for multiscale elliptic PDEs with periodic boundary conditions based on a Fourier-Galerkin discretization and on the sparse Fourier transform.
+Developing sublinear-time algorithms for compressive Fourier collocation is a key avenue of future work.